His Holiness the 14th Dalai Lama

 Seating

 Seating is usually reserved on a first-come first-serve basis.
 In the West, seating for public events is in most cases designated by your ticket and seat number.
 In India, seating for teachings is usually on the ground.
 The conventional practice amongst Tibetans is that you take your seat on the first day of a series of teachings, mark it with your cushion or piece of cloth, and thereafter, keep to that same seat for the duration of the teachings.
-This is how Tibetans have traditionally avoided hassling with each other over who sits where every day.
+This is how Tibetans have traditionally avoided hassling each other over who sits where every day.
 So, following the old adage, when in Rome, do as the Romans do, it seems reasonable to suggest that when among Tibetans, do as the Tibetans do.
 Usually, people come to the teaching venue 1 or 2 days before the teaching begins to reserve their seating space.
 For people requiring translation services, there are designated areas arranged at the teaching venue.

 Translation